Caast/caast-documentation/emitter/README.md

 # Caast Emitter

 Caast emitter is a pixel tracking javascript library allowing you to easily send purchased items on your purchase page.
-It will allow you to send qualified data to caast in order to properly identify your ROI.
+It will allow you to send qualified data to Caast in order to properly identify your ROI.

+!> The Caast Emitter Library is not yet available.
+Nevertheless the documentation is matching the current work in progress.

 ## Getting started